Skip to content

 Deploy prometheus service

-prometheus officially provides precompiled binaries and docker images, you can download them directly from the official website or pull the docker images on dockerhub.
+Prometheus officially provides precompiled binaries and Docker images.
+You can download them directly from the official website or pull the images from Docker Hub.
 For more detailed installation and configuration instructions, Please refer to the prometheus documentation.
-As a simple deployment instruction, this article will adopt the docker image deployment:
+For this guide, we will use Docker for a simple deployment:

 $ docker pull prom/prometheus